 The blooper reel Poopie! does show a number of incidents that has the Crow, Tom and Gypsy puppets malfunction in some way, mostly by Tom losing his dome or Crow's headnet falling off.
 One incident from the movie Danger Death Ray had a scene where Tom shoots Crow with a ray gun and Crow's seen lit up.
 As the scene comes to an end, Crow bursts into flames!
 The scene was actually kept in!

-Another Poopie! blooper showed that Frank couldn't say "I don't fink on soul brother." with a straight face at all!
+Another Poopie! blooper showed that Frank couldn't say "I don't think that, soul brother." with a straight face at all!
 It was so bad, they just grabbed the best take and edited out the part where they burst out laughing.

 The Sci-Fi Channel years suffered heavily from Executive Meddling.
 Sci-Fi executives demanded a recurring storyline, much to the crew's chagrin, and initially limited their movie output to Universal titles.
 The restrictions were relaxed somewhat for the final season.